 Rihanata found herself at the health centre in Leo, with her chest, arms, legs and face covered in bandages.
 Doctors quickly realised her injuries required specialist care beyond their resources.
-If she was to survive, she needed to be transferred immediately to the capital.
+If she was to survive, she needed to be transferred immediately to a city with a bigger hospital.

 Nematou’s heart sank.
-Ouagadougou was 200 miles away.
+The hospital was 200 miles away.
 Unable to afford health insurance, she knew her family couldn’t afford the expensive surgery and follow-up care her daughter desperately needed.
-With a flicker of hope, she picked up the phone and called the Evangelical Temple El-Shaddai church who run the Compassion child development centre her daughter attends.
+With a flicker of hope, she picked up the phone and called the child development centre her daughter attends.
 Health specialist Patrice answered and sprang into action.

-“As soon as I received the call from Rihanata’s mum, we prayed at the centre and I immediately travelled with the girl and her mother in an ambulance to the paediatric hospital in Ouagadougou,” he says.
+“As soon as I received the call from Rihanata’s mum, we prayed at the centre and I immediately travelled with the girl and her mother in an ambulance to the paediatric hospital,” he says.

 She was admitted to intensive care, where doctors found 80 per cent of her body had suffered severe third and fourth-degree burns.
 Surgery was organised to repair her skin and cover the raw wounds on her legs, stomach and face.